ndormann/attnode_v3_firmware_energy_harvest/README.md

 ## Configuring via Downlink

 It is possible to change the sending interval via Downlink-Packets at runtime.
-The time between Transmits is specified in minutes (or more exactly, 64 Second intervals) and has to be sent as a 2 byte value, which will be interpreted as an uint. so for example 0x0001 means 1 Minute, 0x0002 means 2 Minutes and so on.
+Downlinks for setting the transmit interval have to be sent on port 1.
+The time between Transmits is specified in minutes (or more exactly, 64 Second intervals) and as a 2 byte value, which will be interpreted as an uint.
+So for example 0x0001 means 1 Minute, 0x0002 means 2 Minutes and so on.
 Sending 0xFFFF resets the value to the compiled in default.

+Sending an arbitrary value on port 2 will activate the calibration sequence for sensors that support it (like some of the CO2-Sensors).

 ## Acknowledgements